 - Remember that every individual within that corporation is a potential donor, making it extremely important to generate a positive impression.

-Corporate Fundraising Ideas
+14 Fundraising Ideas for Work

 1. Balloon Pop Off

-You can use the company cafeteria or other similar locations for this event.
+You can use the company cafeteria or other similar location for this event.
 Fill up the room with balloons.
 Put a slip in each balloon stating a prize the person wins for popping that balloon.

 Employees can donate small prizes ahead of time, or you can purchase fun items at wholesale or party goods stores.